When Prisoners Swallow Metal

 Cut in half, the pins were bent back and sharpened to form hooks, and much like the crosses they were bound together with elastic.
 After being carefully swallowed, the spring mechanism of the safety pin would activate after the elastic started to dissolve and then the fun would begin.

-Stuart would have been taking a big risk swallowing these objects, it is not hard to imagine it having tragic consequences.
+Stuart would have been taking a big risk swallowing these objects, as it is not hard to imagine it having tragic consequences.

-One visitor to the Queensland Prisons Museum was especially interest to see these, as he had been selected for jury service on Stuart’s murder trial, but missed out when the trial was delayed after Stuart swallowed one of the wire crosses.
+One visitor to the Queensland Prisons Museum was especially interested to see these, as he had been selected for jury service on Stuart’s murder trial, but missed out when the trial was delayed after Stuart swallowed one of the wire crosses.

 We have six of these objects pulled from inside JA Stuart and now mounted in a display case in the Queensland Prisons Collection.
 They are currently being used as a prop in public talks and will form part of a display in the museum, where no doubt visitors will stand and stare at them in horrified silence before swearing, much like I did.